 The purpose of H.R.
 1540 is to authorize appropriations for the Department of Defense for fiscal year 2012.
-The Committee on Science, Space, and Technology has a jurisdictional interest in certain provisions of the bill dealing with the integration of unmanned aerial vehicles into the national airspace system (Section 1098 of H.R.
-1540 as reported), high performance computing, nuclear science, and the development of a national rocket propulsion strategy for the United States (Section 1096 of H.R.
+The Committee on Science, Space, and Technology has a jurisdictional interest in certain provisions of the bill dealing with the harmful interference of communication systems with Global Positioning Systems devices needed by the Department of Defense (Section 911 of H.R.
+1540 as reported), the integration of unmanned aerial vehicles into the national airspace system (Section 1098 of H.R 1540 as reported), high performance computing, nuclear science, and the development of a national rocket propulsion strategy for the United States (Section 1096 of H.R.
 1540 as reported).
+The Senate amendment to H.R.
+1540 proposed a number of provisions that the Committee had jurisdiction over including: Extension and Expansion of Small Business Programs of the Department of Defense (Section 885 of the Senate amendment), Commercial Space Launch Cooperation (Section 911 of the Senate amendment), Authority to Designate Increments or Blocks of Space Vehicles As Major Subprograms Subject to Acquisition Reporting Requirements (Section 912 of the Senate amendment), and Reauthorization of SBIR and STTR programs (Division E of the Senate amendment).